ss7pro/mlt/mlt-templates/tensorboard-bm/README.md

 4. Deploy TensorBoard service.
 `mlt deploy`,
 which deploys the TensorBoard service and launches the local browser with `http://<service-name>.domain`.
+It might take few seconds for the service to be up and running, so reload the page if Tensorbaord did not open right away.

 7. Finally, when done, a user can delete the running TensorBoard service `mlt undeploy`.